Accelergy-Project/timeloop-accelergy-exercises/workspace/example_designs/example_designs/eyeriss_like/README.md

 Q&As:
 ----------------------------
-.
-Why is the technology different?

-   Since the open-sourced energy estimation plug-ins have the most flexible support
-    for the 45nm components, we changed the technology to 45nm.

 1. What is the usage of the "DummyBuffer"?

    DummyBuffer is placeholder memory block that helps Timeloop to correctly model